Are there any specific PHP versions or configurations that may affect the functionality of logarithm functions like log() in PHP?

 Related Questions

-- What best practices should be followed when handling JSON data in PHP scripts?
+- What best practices should be followed when inserting data into a MySQL database using PHP to avoid errors like "Duplicate entry"?